Brake fade: Factors contributing to fade

-After cooling, faded brakes usually perform as well as before, with no visible change to the brake shoes and/or pads.
+After cooling, faded brakes usually perform as well as before, with no visible change to the brake shoes and pads.
 However, if the brakes have been excessively hot for a prolonged period of time, glazing can occur on both of the friction linings of the shoes and pads.

 When this happens, the contacting surfaces of the linings will have a smooth, shiny appearance, and will not perform as efficiently to slow the vehicle under braking.

 This glazing can be easily removed by either gently using emery paper on them, or by driving the vehicle carefully whilst implementing light use of the brakes for several miles.

-An incorrect explanation sometimes given for brake fade is heated brake shoes evaporate to generate gas that separate them from the drum.
-Such effects are easy to imagine, but physically impossible, due to the large volume of gas that would be required for such an effect.
-A gas bearing would need gas replenishment as fast as the disc or drum moves, since it has no gas on its surface as it approaches the pad or shoe.
-Also, disc brakes use much the same materials and operate well with little fade, even when the discs are glowing hot.
-If brake materials outgassed at drum temperatures, they would also outgas at disc temperatures and would fade substantially.
-Since discs have little fade, they also demonstrate outgassing is not a source of fade.
-Some disc brakes are drilled or slotted, but smooth discs show no more fade.

 Long dual-tire skid marks on highways, made by trucks with drum brakes, are visible examples of non-linearity between brake response and pedal pressure.
 Large trucks still use drum brakes because they are economical and fit easily where an equivalent disc brake does not.
 More recently disc brakes for trucks have been promoted listing features such as no fade, possible because they have no self-assist (self-servo).